ismail9k/ismail9k.com/content/blog/how-to-become-a-9k-developer.md

 slug: how-to-become-a-9k-developer
 ---

+In software development, reaching "9k" isn’t just about being good.

+It’s about being **world-class** — standing so far above the average that your decisions, your code, and your impact are unmistakable.

+Some call it being a **10x Developer** — I prefer calling it a **9k Developer**.

 If you know **Dota 2**, you know that hitting **9k MMR** means you’re among the best of the best — the top 0.001% of players in the most competitive, highest-paid esport in the world.

 And if you’re an anime fan, you’ll never forget the iconic moment from **Dragon Ball Z** when Vegeta roared: